apache/druid/docs/operations/security-overview.md

 ### Configuring LDAP as the authorizor

-As an alternative to using the basic metadata authenticator shown in the previous section, you can configure LDAP as the authorizor.
+As an alternative to using the basic metadata authenticator, as shown in the previous section, you can use LDAP to authorize users.
+The following steps provide an overview of the setup steps.
+For more information on these settings, see [Properties for LDAP user authentication](https://druid.apache.org/docs/latest/development/extensions-core/druid-basic-security.html#properties-for-ldap-user-authentication).

 1. In `common.runtime.properties`, add LDAP to the authenticator chain in the order in which you want requests to be evaluated.
 For example:
    ```